-If you are considering becoming a living organ donor at Duke, the following information should answer some of the questions you have.
-Please call the Living Donor Transplant office at 1-800-249-5864 if you are interested in becoming a living donor.
+If you are considering becoming a living kidney, liver, or lung donor at Duke, the following information should answer some of your questions.

 Who Can Become a Living Donor at Duke?

 The gift of a live donation can come from a number of sources, including: